corda/corda/docs/source/tutorial-integration-testing.rst

     :end-before: END 2
     :dedent: 12

+After getting the handles we wait for both parties to register with the network map to ensure we don't have race conditions with network map registration.
 Next we connect to Alice and Bob respectively from the test process using the test user we created.
 Then we establish RPC links that allow us to start flows and query state.

 .. literalinclude:: example-code/src/integration-test/kotlin/net/corda/docs/IntegrationTestingTutorial.kt
     :language: kotlin